Collections and Recovery

 • Collection Agency

-A collection agency is a business that tries to recover unpaid debt on behalf of a creditor or after buying the debt.
+Collection agency means a business that tries to recover unpaid debt on behalf of a creditor or after buying the debt.

 • Third-Party Collection